How This Cyclist Went from Hating All Coffee to Loving Black Coffee in 6 Months

 My current favourite is the cycling-inspired Gran Fondo Espresso from coffee subscription service, Pact Coffee.
 The Gran Fondo is a punchy dark espresso with hints of raisins and dark chocolate.
 It’s lush.

-While I’m no competitive cyclist, I do love the buzz of commuting by bike after having my morning coffee.
+While I’m no competitive cyclist, I do love the buzz of commuting by bike after guzzling down my morning coffee.
 I seem to experience the ride a lot more and certainly shave a minute or two of my ride.

 The Gran Fondo was actually created in tandem with 2018 Tour de France winner, Geraint Thomas.